-The Company had \$6.5 million of suspended well costs associated with exploration wells at the Avouma discovery (\$3.9 million) and the Ebouri discovery (\$2.6 million) in Gabon at March 31, 2006 being carried as work in progress.
-In February 2005, the Company received approval to declare the Avouma reserves commercial from the Gabon government and in April 2005 the Gabon government approved a joint development plan for the Avouma/South Tchibala discoveries, and assigned a twenty year development area.
-Construction of the platform facilities to develop the Avouma/South Tchibala discovery is ongoing with first production anticipated by year end 2006.
+The Company had \$6.5 million of suspended well costs associated with exploration wells at the Avouma discovery (\$3.9 million) and the Ebouri discovery (\$2.6 million) in Gabon at June 30, 2006 being carried as work in progress.
+In February 2005, the Company received approval to declare the Avouma reserves commercial from the Gabon government and in April 2005 the Gabon government approved a joint development plan for the Avouma discovery, and assigned a twenty year development area.
+Construction of the platform facilities to develop the Avouma discovery is ongoing with first production anticipated by year end 2006.

 For the Ebouri discovery, the Company acquired new seismic over the discovery in January 2005 and completed processing of the seismic in December 2005.
 Based on the results of the seismic, the Company sought and received government approval of commerciality of the discovery in February 2006.
-The Company intends to file for a development area and submit a development plan in 2006.
+In June 2006, the Company applied for and received approval for a twenty year exploitation license encompassing the field.
+The Company has prepared a development plan and is awaiting partner approval prior to submitting the plan to the Gabon government.
+The Company expects to begin implementing the development plan in the fall of 2006, and depending on rig availability, could have the project on production by the end of 2007.